kevinwatson/rails-microservices-book/100-chapter-09.md

 We'll also need to add a few more details.
 Because the `app/lib/employee_message.pb.rb` file contains multiple classes, only the class that matches the file name is loaded.
 In development mode, Rails can lazy load files as long as the file name can be inferred from the class name, e.g. code requiring the class `EmployeeMessageService` will try to lazy load a file named `employee_message_service.rb`, and throw an error if the file is not found.
 We can either separate the classes in the `app/lib/employee_message.pb.rb` file into separate files, or enable eager loading in the config.
 For the purposes of this demo, let's enable eager loading.

+Rails 6 now uses zeitwerk to autoload files.
+Zeitwerk expects that filenames ending with `.rb` match the convention of one class per file, but the employee_message.pb.rb file we generated above doesn't follow this convention.
+For this reason, we'll need to change the default autoloader configuration back to classic mode by setting `autoloader = :classic`.

 _**Listing 9-8**_ Development configuration file

 ```ruby